 In the State of Pennsylvania, approximately 2,500 children are seeking permanency with a family.
 COBYS works diligently to find an adoptive home for children through our Child Specific Recruitment program.
 Please see Waiting Children to learn more about these children.
 You can also meet additional children waiting to be adopted at www.adoptpakids.org.

-COBYS provides additional adoption-related services, including free birth parent counseling for families facing unplanned pregnancies; and home studies and post placement supervision for families pursuing private adoption or adoptions through other agencies.
+COBYS provides additional adoption-related services, including home studies and post placement supervision for families pursuing private adoption or adoptions through other agencies.

 Here’s a story about one COBYS family’s adoption experience.